 You learn fun things about your friends when you cook with them.
 I always knew Tullia was a fabulous cook, but I never knew about her superhuman knife skills.
 Tullia cuts everything by hand with the speed and accuracy of a machine.
 She doesn't use a peeler to skin potatoes.
 Just a knife.
 And she hand slices like a human mandolin.
 I watched her cut five potatoes into paper-thin slices...holding them in her hand (no cutting board)....and it took her about 5 minutes.

-Here's how to make Tullia's Italian Crispy Fried Potatoes and Peppers:
+How to make Italian Crispy Fried Potatoes and Peppers:

-Heat oil in a heavy skillet over high heat.
+- Fry the potatoes and peppers - Heat oil in a heavy skillet over high heat.
 Add the potatoes and toss to coat them with oil.
 Let the potatoes fry, undisturbed, for a few minutes, until they get crisp and brown on the bottom.
-Throw in the peppers and season with some salt.
+Throw in the peppers on top and season with some salt.

 Tullia emphasized many times that this dish should be cooked and served immediately.
 When I asked if it could be reheated, Tullia said: "No, but it doesn't matter.
 It's one of those dishes you just put down and it's gone."

-Here’s the recipe for Crispy Italian Fried Potatoes and Peppers.
-If you make these, I hope you’ll come back to leave a review and let me know how they turned out.Print
+Here’s the Crispy Italian Fried Potatoes and Peppers recipe.
+If you cook this, I hope you’ll come back to leave a star rating and a comment.
+I'd love to know what you think?Print

 Crispy Italian Fried Potatoes and Peppers